JMorris1575/breadandbutter/docs/_build/html/_sources/url_scheme.txt

 ==========

 To quote *Django Unleashed* (p.
-750) "We can tackle the problem (of building URLs) by organizing URLs according to model and CRUC: how do we list, create, read, update, and delete objects?"
+750) "We can tackle the problem (of building URLs) by organizing URLs according to model and CRUD: how do we list, create, read, update, and delete objects?"
 Going in the order of the models in my models documentation I should start with the Users.

 User and User Profile Models URLs